rails/rails/guides/source/api_app.md

 Other plugins, including Active Record, may add additional middleware.
-In general, these middleware are agnostic to the type of application you are building, and make sense in an API-only Rails application.
+In general, these middleware are agnostic to the type of application you are building and make sense in an API-only Rails application.

 You can get a list of all middleware in your application via: